 When you come across urban street sports, all you can think of are the words ‘dangerous’ and ‘adrenaline rush’.
-Yes, these types of sports can be fun and exciting, but there are way more potential risks that come along with it as well.
+Yes, these types of sports can be fun and exciting, but there are way more potential risks that come along with them as well.
 Compared to other common sports such as basketball and badminton, though they come with their own risks, it is not as dangerous as street sports.
 The risks are much higher which could result in body aches or permanent damage to your back or bones.
-One might think that these injuries to the body could be cured by simply performing certain exercises like the ones shown in the Back in Action Program or by the help of physiotherapists.
+One might think that these injuries to the body could be cured by simply performing certain exercises like the ones shown in the Back in Action Program or with the help of physiotherapists.
 Despite the risks, there is no stopping for adrenaline junkies.

 You can’t take skateboarding out of the streets!
-This particular street sport was originally borned in the late 1940s or early 1950s by surfers living in California.
-They were looking for something to do when the waves are non-existent, thus, decided on a different kind of surfing – on land instead of water.
+This particular street sport was originally born in the late 1940s or early 1950s by surfers living in California.
+They were looking for something to do when the waves were non-existent, thus, decided on a different kind of surfing – on land instead of water.
 Initially called ‘sidewalk surfing’, skateboarding became insanely popular and grew to have its own skate competitions with famous skateboarders that have won them including Tony Hawk.
 In other words, skateboarding is here to stay as a professional sport that brings people together through the joy of flips and tricks.

 This particular thrilling sport isn’t for the light-hearted.
 Also known as ‘free running’, Parkour is an urban sport that is about jumping from one area to another despite any obstacles.
 It could be dangerously hanging off walls, jumping off a tall building to the ground, and leaping from roof to roof.
-Technically, parkour is not illegal in most countries, but if it is performed on a private property, you could get fined for trespassing.
+Technically, parkour is not illegal in most countries, but if it is performed on private property, you could get fined for trespassing.
 To be really good at parkour, you have to love the idea of heights.
 With this sport, you will increase your adrenaline and get your heart pumping, just like a good workout session!

 3. Street Racing

-Just as what the name implies, street racing is all about cars or motorcycles racing down the streets and highways, whisking by other cars and pedestrians.
-In most countries, street racing is considered illegal due to how dangerous it is by potentially harming not only yourself, but others along the way as well.
+Just as the name implies, street racing is all about cars or motorcycles racing down the streets and highways, whisking by other cars and pedestrians.
+In most countries, street racing is considered illegal due to how dangerous it is by potentially harming not only yourself but others along the way as well.
 Although racing on the streets is illegal, they saw the potential of this to become an actual sport, thus, drag racing was born.
 Street racing is still no doubt common in every country, but the police don’t have the capacity to slap a fine on all of them.
 For those who love speeding across the streets, they will turn to drag racing events and competitions to continue enjoying their hobby legally.

 4. BASE Jumping